-In 2019, total consolidated revenue of the whole group was around NT$40,387.58 million, a decrease of 2% compared with the previous year, and net profit after taxes amounted to approximately of NT$2,347.1 million, a decreased by 43%.
-The group's overall revenue has decreased slightly compared to last year.
-However, benefited from the continued low price of recycled paper, with the reorganization of corrugated container plants in China and the movement of paper-making and corrugated container sectors in Vietnam onto the right track, the profit of main business has grown from last year.
+In 2020, total consolidated revenue of the whole group was around NT$40.74 billion, a decrease of 0.8% compared with the previous year, and net profit after taxes amounted to approximately of NT$3.74 billion, an increased by 59.5%.
 The overall profile of production and sales is as follows：

-- 3. Keep abreast of market trends, ensure competitive high-quality sources of materials, and win the competition in green supply chains.
+- 3. Keep abreast of market trends, ensure high-quality sources of materials, and enhance the competitiveness in green supply chains.

 - 4. Integrate the packaging service system, increase clients' value, implement brand marketing, and expand market share.

 - 5. Optimize inventory, make good use of assets, evaluate benefits, and invest prudently.

 - 6. Strengthen low-carbon green energy, develop circular economy, and implement the concept of sustainability.